COLIBRI on Arte, the Franco-German television station.

 A simple exposure time estimator is here.

+A preliminary observing manual is here.
 This manual will be updated as the instrument is commissioned.

 The COLIBRI ground-based telescope unveiled its first images at its inauguration on September 7, 2024 at the San Pedro Mártir National Astronomical Observatory, Mexico.
 Designed as part of the SVOM space mission, the outstandingly fast telescope will be able to detect gamma-ray bursts, as well as other transient astronomical phenomena.
 The project is the result of close collaboration between France and Mexico, and is supported by the Aix-Marseille University, the CNRS, the French space agency CNES, the National Autonomous University of Mexico (UNAM), and Mexico’s National Council of Science and Technology.